DrazDarkModdingHub/heartlandredux/README.md

 4. _Following the above instructions, there is no obse_1_2_416.dll._
    * Make sure you have copied the contents of Game Folder Files to your Oblivion game directory.
 The OBSE files should be present in this folder.
 5. _Characters in my game are bald, or their hair is transparent._
    * This is an occasional error with Oblivion Reloaded Combined and certain graphics cards.
 In MO2, navigate to Oblivion Reloaded Combined (ORC) under the Oblivion Reloaded Separator.
-Delete the 'Extra Shaders' folder in 'Shaders/ORC'
+Delete the `Extra Shaders` folder in `Shaders/ORC`

 ## Credits